o3de/o3de.org/content/docs/userguide/lumberyard-redistributables.md

 ---
-description: ' List of &ALY; materials that are allowed to be redistributed in &ALY;
+description: ' List of Lumberyard materials that are allowed to be redistributed in Lumberyard projects. '
-  projects. '
-title: '&ALY; Redistributables'
+title: 'Lumberyard Redistributables'
 ---
 # Lumberyard Redistributables {#lumberyard-redistributables}